alexbidenko/docker-posgres-backuper/README.md

 bucket DNS records (Timeweb Cloud, some MinIO setups, etc.) will answer with `no such host` and the upload is skipped.

+All S3 requests are forced to use HTTP/1.1.
+Several S3-compatible storages (Timeweb Cloud among them) fail signature verification when the client negotiates HTTP/2, so the controller disables it to keep the canonical request identical to what the service expects.

 ### Troubleshooting S3 uploads

 | Symptom | Likely cause | Fix |